Things to Do at Parliament Building

 Things to Do Nearby

-The final resting place of Malawi's first president, Dr. Hastings Kamuzu Banda, located nearby in Capital Hill
+The final resting place of Malawi's first president, Dr. Hastings Kamuzu Banda, located nearby in the Capital City area